djspinmonkey/djspinmonkey.github.io/_posts/2023-06-26-ignite-hiring.md

 #### Resume

-In the Ignite program, candidates were usually applying for their first engineering job, and we were specifically looking for candidates from diverse backgrounds.
+In the Ignite program, candidates were often applying for their first engineering job, and we were specifically looking for candidates from diverse backgrounds.
 As such, we didn't weigh resumes as highly for Ignite positions as we might have for more senior roles.
 That said, there were a few things that